n4ru/IVprep/README.md

 # Usage

+Go into your BIOS setup - Security -> UEFI BIOS Update Option.
+Set "Flash BIOS Updating by End-Users" to Enabled, and "Secure RollBack Prevention" to Disabled.
 Boot into any 64-bit Windows install.
 Run `downgrade.bat` as Administrator.
 The system will reboot and flash the BIOS region on your device.
 Voila!
 You're ready to run 1vyrain.